shalinitiwarindia/LeetCode/README.md

-This folder contains all the DSA question whatever I have solved on leetcode websites.it is my journey
+This folder contains all the DSA question whatever I have solved on leetcode websites.